isomerpages/mlaw-corp/news/speeches/_posts/2009-01-22-Assistance-Measures-for-the-Property-Market-in-the-Economic-Slowdown.md

 ---
-layout: post
-title: Assistance Measures for the Property Market in the Economic Slowdown
+title: 'Assistance Measures for the Property Market in the Economic Slowdown'
 permalink: /news/speeches/assistance-measures-for-the-property-market-in-the-economic-slowdown
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Jan 2009 Posted in [Speeches](/news/speeches)